Mike2147483647/birdwing-labelling/docs/documentation_v2.md

 The dataset used for the encoder-decoder transformer model.
 For both `src_df` and `tgt_df`, they must contain columns with names `'rot_xyz'` and `'rot_xyz_mask'`, preferably created by [padding](#padding).
+Note that the label is implicitly indicated in the target by the order of the markers.

 `src_df`: pd.Dataframe containing the coordinates of the source, which is passed to the encoder side \
 `tgt_df`: pd.Dataframe containing the coordinates of the target, which is passed to the decoder side \